 - Additional Resources: In addition to lithium, gold mineralization has been found here too with assay results of up to 20.9 g/t gold.
 There’s also the economically viable beryllium in the region, which can be used in gears and cogs for the aviation and satellite communication industries.

-- Future Potential: Snow Lake Resources Ltd. claims 8 to 10 years of potential production totaling 160,000 tonnes per annum of 6 percent lithium concentrate.
+- Future Potential: Snow Lake Resources Ltd. claims eight to 10 years of potential production totalling 160,000 tonnes per annum of six percent lithium concentrate.

 Hidden Lake Lithium Project

-45 kilometers northeast of Yellowknife, the Hidden Lake Lithium Project spans 4 claims spread across 4570 acres and is in an ideal location to take advantage of the increased demand for lithium by the renewable energy sector.
-In fact, the Yellowknife Pegmatite District is often considered the largest lithium resource in Canada, boasting at least 55,000,000 US tons at 1.41 percent L2O.
+45 kilometres northeast of Yellowknife, Northwest Territories, the Hidden Lake Lithium Project spans four claims spread across 4,670 acres and is in an ideal location to take advantage of the increased demand for lithium by the renewable energy sector.
+In fact, the Yellowknife Pegmatite District is often considered the largest lithium resource in Canada, boasting at least 55,000,000 US tons at 1.41 percent lithium hydroxide.

 - Lithium Rich: Prospects show at least 10 spodumene pegmatite dykes bearing lithium.
-They range between 275 meters and 790 meters in length with a lithium concentration of 1.03 percent and grades up to 3.3 Li20.
+They range between 275 metres and 790 metres in length with a lithium concentration of 1.03 percent and grades up to 3.3 percent.

 - Efficient Extraction: Using standard industry lithium techniques, test runs have managed to extract 97 percent of the element so far.